neoforged/.github/primers/1.21.9/index.md

         - `shouldDiscardDraft` - Whether the current draft message should be discarded.
         - `$ChatConstructor` - A constructor for the chat screen based on the draft state.
         - `$ExitReason` - The reason the chat screen was closed.
+    - `FaviconTexture#isClosed` - Returns whether the texture has been closed.
     - `LevelLoadingScreen`
         - `update` - Updates the current load tracker and reason.
         - `$Reason` - The reason for changing the level loading screen.